Saurabh23/COMPUTATIONAL-HUMOR-ANALYSING-STANDUP-COMEDY-USING-NLP-ML/README.md

 - We used Live At The Apollo S11E01 for this proof of concept study.

+- The presentation can be viewed here: https://goo.gl/T8JiUt

 - The results were presented at the 7th annual Humor Research Conference (HRC) 2017 in Dallas, Texas, USA